brnomade/DeftPascalToolchain/README.md

 - deft_pascal_compile_source.bat

 This script will trigger the compilation of the SOURCE FILE identified by the name passed by parameter.
 The name must be without any extension.

+This script requires the following files to be present on the same folder:
+     - deft_pascal_toolchain_configuration.bat

 This script uses following configurations:
      - DEFT_DSK_FOLDER